victoria-tuck/bluesky-IC/README.md

-# Incentive Compatible Fleets for Advanced Air Mobility
+# Incentive Compatible Vertiport Reservation in Advanced Air Mobility

 This is a fork of the Bluesky repo for Air Traffic Simulation.
-This fork implements an incentive compatible approach to air traffic management.
+This repo is associated with the paper "Incentive-Compatible Vertiport Reservation in Advanced Air Mobility: An Auction-Based Approach" presented at CDC 2024, which implements an incentive compatible approach to vertiport management.
+The paper can be found at [https://arxiv.org/pdf/2403.18166](https://arxiv.org/pdf/2403.18166).

 Note: Make sure you have Python 3 and pip installed on your system before proceeding with the installation.